bcgov/bcgov-just-ask/README.md

 ## How to Deploy

 This app is managed by github actions.
+On Merge to:

+- `main` an action will redeploy the infrastructure code using an ansible playbook to __production__.
-On Merge to main, an action will redeploy the infrastructure code using an ansible playbook.
+- `test` an action will redeploy the infrastructure code using an ansible playbook to __test__.

 ### Pre Requisites
 1. Login to Openshift